dhhepting/dhhepting.github.io/_assignments/CS-280/group-assess-humaneness-10m.md

 * should the content be put elsewhere (UR Courses, Faculty of Science, and so on)?

 After your group members have explored the content on the website, create a summary report organized according to the main navigation structure of the site detailed above.
-You may use the headings below to organize your report either by each main link (so that there are 13 summaries) or as a whole (so that there is 1 summary with 13 parts).
+You may use the headings below to organize your report either by each main link or as a whole .

 ### Exploration